QUIET & SEASONABLE WINTER WEATHER TODAY

 Your First Alert Weather Forecast:

 Skies are mostly cloudy to overcast across Wisconsin.
-A weak front draped across the Northwoods, plus a northwest breeze off of Lake Superior, may produce a few flurries.
-Otherwise, it’s going to be a quiet winter day across the area.
-Temperatures will be seasonable, with afternoon highs in the 20s.
+Otherwise, it’s a quiet winter day across the area.
+Temperatures will remain seasonable, with highs in the 20s.

 Our next weathermaker will arrive tomorrow.
 It’s another “Alberta Clipper”, which will bring us some light snow.
 Most of it will fall NORTH of Green Bay, where 1-2″ will be possible.
 Areas farther SOUTH won’t see as much...
 Perhaps a dusting with a touch of icy mist or drizzle.
 Tuesday’s severe weather outlook is LOW for slippery travel.